richwomanbtc/gcpts/README.md

 ```

 ## Disclaimer

-This allow you to have SQL injection.
-Please use it for your own purpose only and do not allow to put arbitrary requests to this library.
+This allows you to have SQL injection.
+Please use it for your own purpose only and do not allow putting arbitrary requests to this library.